 Yes you can.
-But it is not always a good solution.
+But it is not always possible.

 The most often, it is possible without problem.
 But sometimes, the diameter of the lamp stand is not the same as the Edison socket one.
-In the pre-1960's period, several diameters were used.
-If both diameters are different, there are two possibilities : placing an adaptor between the lamp stand and the Edison socket or using the bayonet socket with an adaptor B to E. But an adaptor can increase the length of the whole and the bulb can touch the shade or go beyond the shade too much.
+In the pre-1960's period, several diameters were used on lamp stands.
+If both diameters are different, there are two possibilities : placing an adaptor between the lamp stand and the Edison socket or using the bayonet socket with an adaptor B to E for Edison bulbs.
+But an adaptor can increase the length of the whole and the bulb can touch the shade or go beyond the shade too much.
 In this case, the usage of bayonet sockets/bulbs is the best solution.

 Can I use bayonet bulbs in the US ?

 Yes, you can.
 Bayonet socket/bulb is a standard in the US too.